Hagbard-Celin/galileo/Readme.md

 With this in place, these are the steps to compile and install:

+Note: The Upgrade option in Step 5 only works for upgrading from earlier Galileo builds up until Commit: fb69809 - 04 May 2025.
+After that upgrading from earlier versions by GPSoftware is supported as follows.
+Upgrading from v5.8x works.
+Upgrading from v5.5 should work and upgrading from 5.x might work, but these are untested.
+ARexx scripts including themes must be updated manually.

 1. Unpack the Galileo_Source_<ver>.<rev>.lha to your preferred directory.

-1b.
-(Optional) Copy move the directory "galileo/Build" to another location.
+2. (Optional) Copy move the directory "galileo/Build" to another location.
     And change the variable "$builddir" in the script "galileo/buildme" accordingly.

-2. Open a shell and cd to the "galileo" directory at the location where you extracted archive.
+3. Open a shell and cd to the "galileo" directory at the location where you extracted archive.

-3. Run the script "buildme".
+4. Run the script "buildme".

+5. Option 1 - Fresh install:
-4. Unpack "galileo/Basedir.lha" to where you want the program installed.
+    Unpack "galileo/Basedir.lha" to where you want the program installed.
+    Option 2 - Upgrade:
+    Make a copy of the main directory of a previous installation.
+Rename it to "Galileo", and delete the main-exe, all (gfm)modules and the main library.

-5. Copy the contents of "Build/Binary/" into the "Galileo" directory at install location.
+6. Copy the contents of "Build/Binary/" into the "Galileo" directory at install location.

-5b.
-(Optional) Copy "<install_location>/Galileo/C/LoadGB" to "c:LoadGB".
+7. (Optional) Copy "<install_location>/Galileo/C/LoadGB" to "c:LoadGB".
     Add "Assign Galileo: <install_location>/Galileo/" to "s:User-Startup".
     Replace "LoadWB" with "LoadGB" at end of "s:startup-sequence".